hobbit-project/SpatialBenchmark/README.md

 * Percentage of points to keep from source trace: one can restrict the number of points to consider due to the possibly very large number of points per Trace

-* Output dataset size: Number of instances to retrieve from the input dataset
+* Population of generated data (number on instances)